 To get started, gather a small team and clear their calendars for a few days.
 Which team members will participate depends on the type of problem you are trying to solve.
 That said, a few subject matter experts, as well as a decision-maker (founder, CEO, project manager, etc.), should take part in it.

-At Lucky Duck, we usually run a design sprint for four days, which is the standard timeframe set out by Google Ventures.
+Lucky Duck is a design sprint agency in London and Leeds.
+We usually run a design sprint for four days, which is the standard timeframe set out by Google Ventures.
 However, if we face a more complex challenge, the whole process can take up to two weeks.

 Here is a short agenda: